fredilarsen/ModuleInterface/examples/WebPage/README.md

 After modifying the network and IP addresses in the ModuleMasterHttp sketch, program a Mega with this.

 Then add an Ethernet shield to the Mega, connect a CAT5 cable between the shield and your network switch or router, then power on.

+The ModuleMasterHttp examples for other devices use DHCP.

 ## Installation of web server and database
 Follow a recipe as mentioned in point 4 of the Components section above.
 If you want a stable and uninterrupted system, use Linux or a server version of Windows to avoid the frequent updates and reboots of the desktop versions of Windows.